Limited Time Offer:Up to 0% off Hello Interview Premium

 Test-driven development in open-ended interviews

 In open-ended interviews where you're building from scratch, write tests before you start implementing.
-This is test-driven development (TDD), and while not every team practices it, it becomes especially powerful when you're working with AI.
-This might feel counterintuitive when the clock is ticking, but it's one of the highest-leverage things you can do.
+You write them against the interface you intend to build, the function name and the inputs and outputs you expect, so they fail until the code exists.
+That failing test is the target you hand the AI.
+This is test-driven development (TDD), and it becomes especially powerful when you're working with AI.
+It can feel counterintuitive when the clock is ticking, but it's one of the highest-leverage things you can do.

 Start by agreeing on the test cases with your interviewer.
 Walk them through the inputs and expected outputs you're planning to test against, and make sure you're both aligned on what "correct" looks like before you write any implementation code.
 This conversation often surfaces misunderstandings about the requirements that would have cost you significant time to discover later through debugging.
 It also gives you a shared definition of "done" for each phase, so when the tests pass, you can both confidently agree that the implementation is working and move on to the next step.